engineersCode/facultydev1/participants.md

 and a number of other educational resourceson in his GitHub account.
 Follow him on Twitter: [@cooperrc84](https://twitter.com/cooperrc84)

-### Drew Youngren

-[Drew](https://drew.youngren.nyc) is lecturer of applied mathematics at Columbia University, and he is interested in the role of computation in the learning of mathematics.
-He is now teaching Multivariable Calculus for Engineers and Applied Scientists, and his materials are available [on GitHub](https://github.com/drewyoungren/mvc-sp20).

 ### Ashlee N. Ford Versypt